-Are there any specific web server software that are pre-installed in these Linux OS?
+Is there any specific web server software that is pre-installed in these Linux OS?

 It allows you to install only the necessary components and avoid any potential security vulnerabilities that may come with pre-installed software.
 Overall, it’s important to consider both the compatibility of pre-installed web server software and the advantages of custom installation when choosing a Linux OS for your web server.

 Can these Linux OS be used for hosting different types of websites, such as e-commerce and blogs?